apharnakamath/smart-market-watchlist/README.md

         ↓
 Attention score
         ↓
-"What deserves your attention"
+What deserves your attention?
         ↓
 Server-side unread state
         ↓
-"What changed since you last checked"
+What changed since you last checked?
 ```

 ---